 About the Site

-Under the hood there are two Hetzner Cloud virtual machines running Ubuntu OS, one for the database and the other for website elements.
+Under the hood there are two Hetzner Cloud virtual machines running Ubuntu OS, one for the Database and the other for Dashboard elements.

-Hetzner’s minimum spec offering at less than 3 Euros/month per server is proving more than adequate for the current traffic and load.
+Hetzner’s minimum spec offering at less around 5 Euros/month per server is proving more than adequate for the current traffic and load.

 Here’s a breakdown of what runs on each server